Different roads and

 Easily accessible real-time dash camera feed gives you a first-hand view of your vehicles and drivers at work.

-Maintaining a healthy fleet is more than just making sure all hardware components are fixed before they cause serious headaches.
+Maintaining a healthy fleet is more than just organizing maintenance schedules and making sure all hardware components are fixed before they cause serious headaches.
 It’s also about avoiding collisions and potential driving fines, as well as protecting brand reputation.

 Dash camera data, in real-time, can be of enormous help.
 You can leverage this to monitor your drivers for distractions, as well as irresponsible and dangerous driving (texting, taking their eyes off the road, driving under influence, reckless driving, or falling asleep at the wheel).